Newspapers – Part 2

 This month, on the 28th of June, we mark the 50th anniversary of the Stonewall Riots in Greenwich Village, New York.
-Stonewall was the watershed event sparking the modern gay rights movement.
-Our planet has come a long way in 50 years in acceptance of Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) folk.
-And there is still much that needs to be done around the world.
+Stonewall was the watershed event igniting the modern gay rights movement.
+Over the past five decades, our society has made significant strides in accepting the LGBTQ community, yet there remains much work to be done globally.

 “She sat there with her legs crossed, the lashes of her mascara-coated eyes beating like the wings of a hummingbird.
 She was angry.
 She was so upset she hadn’t bothered to shave.
 A day old stubble was beginning to push through the pancake makeup.
 She was a he.
 A queen of Christopher Street.